huntdatacenter/docs/docs/do-science/guides/access-guides/reset-ssh.md

 :::

-If everything worked as expected, you should now be logged into your lab.
+With a little bit of luck, and if everything worked as expected, you should now be logged into your lab.